Static vs. Dynamic IP Addresses

 Static IP addresses are easier to hack because the attackers know the precise location of your server on the Internet.

-The maintenance of static IP addresses can be expensive, and ISPs usually charge more for static IP addresses than dynamic ones.
+Maintaining static IP addresses is costly, and ISPs typically charge more for them than for dynamic IPs.

 Pros and Cons of Dynamic IP